How we Wound Up in New Seabury

 Cape Cod

-Alto went from Cape Cod to Sarasota (1500 miles) in two days for $3000 at the end of November.
-A summer dock on Cape Cod is over $10,000 so we pay for a slip in Fairhaven, MA at a working marina for $4500.
+We brought Alto to Cape Cod.
+A summer dock on Cape Cod is over $10,000 so we pay for a slip in Fairhaven, MA at a working marina for $3500.
 It’s an hour from Cape Cod, but close to Martha’s Vineyard by sea.

 and deliver us to the town dock.